Telephone: (415) 863-0814 x 106

 Christine Chen is the current Executive Director at APIA vote, where she served as the founding executive director from 2006-2008.
 She also serves as President of Strategic Alliances USA, a consulting firm specializing in coalition building, institutional development, and partnerships among government agencies, and the corporate, nonprofit and public sectors.
 Profiled by Newsweek magazine in 2001 as one of 15 women who will shape America’s new century, Chen served from from 2001 to 2005 as national executive director of the Organization of Chinese Americans (OCA), one of the leading APIA civil rights organizations in the country.
 Chen also was a member of the executive committee of the Leadership Conference on Civil Rights.
 She also served on numerous boards such as the National Council of Asian Pacific Americans, Demos Board of Trustees, Conference on Asian Pacific American Leadership (CAPAL), Youth Vote, Gates Millennium Scholarship Advisory Council, advisory board for the Progressive Majority Racial Justice Campaign, and the Board of Advisors for the Midwest Asian American Students Union, East Coast Asian American Students Union, and the Asian Pacific American Medical Students Association.
 In 2003, she was a founding member of the Asian and Pacific Islander American Scholarship Fund.
 Chen currently serves on the Kennedy Center Community Advisory Board, Center for Asian American Media, OCA Northern Virginia Chapter, and the advisory boards for the Asian Pacific American Medical Students Association (APAMSA), and CAPAL.

-Tessie Guillermo is President and CEO of ZeroDivide.
+Tessie Guillermo is the former President and CEO of ZeroDivide.
 ZeroDivide is a social impact consulting firm that stays true to its original community foundation mission of improving the health, economic opportunity, education and civic engagement of underserved communities through the innovative use of technology.
 She has held this position since 2002.
 Ms. Guillermo has been a dedicated advocate for technology adoption since 1987, when she had her first experience managing the installation of a patient information management system as the finance director of a community health center in Oakland, California.
 Prior to joining ZeroDivide, Ms. Guillermo served for 15 years as CEO of the Asian and Pacific Islander American Health Forum, a leading national health policy and advocacy organization with offices in San Francisco and Washington, D.C.
 In 2000, Ms. Guillermo was appointed by former President Bill Clinton to serve as an inaugural member of the President’s Advisory Commission on Asian Americans and Pacific Islanders.
 Until May of 2013, Ms. Guillermo also served as Board Chair for The California Endowment, and is currently Chair of the Board of Dignity Health.
 She is also a board member of the Lucile Packard Foundation for Children’s Health the Nonprofit Finance Fund and the Marguerite Casey Foundation.
 Ms. Guillermo is an alumna of the University of California, Berkeley and California State University, East Bay, with a B.A. in Economics.
 She is a graduate of the Gallup Leadership Institute and was a 1997 Fellow of the Asian Pacific American Women’s Leadership Institute.

 Brent Hall is the Head of Digital at Nokia Technologies, leading their digital marketing driven by creative, data-driven strategies.
 He has extensive experience in marketing, public media, independent film, and community service.
 His previous positions include: VP of Digital at DxO (Responsible for driving integrated global marketing efforts across multiple offices and all marketing channels), Group Media and Strategy at AKQA (media and strategy director developing innovative digital-driven marketing campaigns for clients, including Visa, Gap, YouTube, Autodesk, Audi & Old Navy), VP, Marketing & Co-Founder of dGenerate Films (pioneering digital film distribution company bringing independent films from mainland China to North America and beyond), Media Strategy at Universal McCann, and Educational and Community Outreach Manager, KQED/Frontline World.
 For CAAM, Brent has served as both outreach coordinator, Directions in Sound producer, and festival operations.
 His interests include independent film, DJing, travel, and community building.
 He is a graduate of UC Berkeley, Honors, Mass Communications and Ethnic Studies.
 Brent is a Board member with the Asian Pacific Islander Legal Outreach.